fourstix/Elfos-I2C-Libraries/I2C_API.md

 -------------

 ## ic2_clear
-This routine attempts to clear an error condition where a device is out of sync and is holding the SDA line low.
+This routine attempts to clear an error condition where a device is out of sync and holding the SDA line low.

 # Parameters
 <table>